pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/logout.md

 # Logout

-For security reasons it's always a good idea to explicity logout a user.
-You can use this function to do so:
+For security reasons it is always a good idea to explicity logout a user.
+You can use this function to do so.

 ## `onegini.user.logout`